tfasz/fuzznotes.github.io/content/posts/iot-floor-heat-script.md

 Recent Shelly devices provide a mechanism to upload and run Javascript scripts on the device itself.
 This provides the benefit of allowing the control mechanism for the floor heat to run on a single device.
 When building distributed services over the years, I've learned about always planning for failure.
-While my home automation system is reasonably stable, we do experience power outages, network/DNS issues, human error, etc. By running our automation logic on the Shelly device itself we protect ourselves from everything other than a power outage (which would prevent the floor heat from working anyway).
+While my home automation system is reasonably stable, we do experience power outages, network/DNS issues, human error, etc. By running the core automation logic on the Shelly device itself we protect ourselves from most failure conditions other than a power outage (which would prevent the floor heat from working anyway).

 Shelly devices can also easily integrate with [MQTT](https://en.wikipedia.org/wiki/MQTT) for asynchronous pub/sub of home automation data.
 This allows the for the home automation system to manage the more complex logic around time of